OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/nuget-feeds.md

 navOrder: 50
 ---

 If you're using an external NuGet feed, you can register it with Octopus and use them as part of your deployments.
-Go to **{{Library,External feeds}}**.
+Go to **Library ➜ External feeds**.

 You can add NuGet feeds by clicking the **Add feed** button.